MiroslavDina/qb-weed-advanced/README.md

-# Project Sloth Weed Planting
+# updated Project Sloth Weed Planting

 Script provides the convenience of planting weed anywhere using both male and female seeds, along with additional features like watering, harvesting branches, drying, and packing the weed.

-For all support questions, ask in our [Discord](https://www.discord.gg/projectsloth) support chat.
-Do not create issues if you need help.
-Issues are for bug reporting and new features only.
+For all support questions, ask in our .

 # Preview
 ![image](https://user-images.githubusercontent.com/82112471/221007957-34e1641e-1cc0-469a-8bf1-33315ef1bdf0.png)